 Speaking with reporters after the public hearing, NFL executive Eric Grubman said he was impressed by the crowd’s passion.
 But in general, he often emphasized to the crowd that it will be NFL owners -- and not the league's staff -- that will determine the team's fate in St. Louis.

 In response to a question about whether the event was just a “dog and pony show” that didn’t mean much, he replied: “I can’t guarantee them what weight it’s going to have.
-But I can guarantee people that I’m coming to dog and pony shows.”
+But I can guarantee people that I’m not coming to dog and pony shows.”

 "I think it’s a very emotional night.
 For them, it’s clearly the time to express their point of view and their passion,” Grubman said.
 “And frankly for the NFL employees, it’s hard.
 It’s hard to hear that kind of passion come through and not have answers that make people happy.

 “I come away impressed with the passion.
 How could you not?”

 He also said he wasn’t surprised many in the crowd were perturbed at Kroenke’s unwillingness to commit to St. Louis.

 “I think that whenever the owner of a franchise is perceived as being willing to leave, it is going to inflame the fans,” Grubman said.
 “And fans have nothing to give but their loyalty.
 And they want that in return.
 And when they think they don’t have it, it’s going to be a pretty tough expression of their points of view.”